 Haddeland retired the first seven hitters he faced until Markus McClurkin drew a one-out walk in the top of the third.
 A base hit and sacrifice bunt put two Lutes in scoring position, but Haddeland struck out Tanner Bogart to leave the runners on base.

-Things got ugly for PLU in the third, as Kenny Johnson (Jr., Federal Way, Wash.) and Eric Lawson (Fr., Mill Creek, Wash.) both reached on errors and Tim Wilson (Jr., Redmond, Wash.) walked to load the bases.
+Things got ugly for PLU in the third, as Kenny Johnson (Sr., Federal Way, Wash.) and Eric Lawson (Soph., Mill Creek, Wash.) both reached on errors and Tim Wilson walked to load the bases.
 Johnson was thrown out at home on an ensuing groundout, but the bases remained loaded as Wylie stepped to the plate.
 The NWC RBI leader sent a 1-1 pitch over the fence in dead-center field, clearing the bases and giving Linfield a healthy 4-0 lead.

 Haddeland cruised off the momentum, again retiring seven consecutive Lutes into the sixth inning.

 Wylie led off the bottom of the sixth with a walk and after Kramer Lindell (Sr., West Linn, Ore.) singled, Fisher brought Wylie home from third with a sacrifice fly.
 Truex made the score 6-0 with an RBI double, but Lubking got out of the inning without further damage.

 After Haddeland retired the side in order in the top of the seventh, Wilson singled with one out in the bottom of the inning and stole second and third.
 Wylie came to bat with two outs and laced a double down the left field line to plate Wilson and up the spread to 7-0.